Laurens-HanzeLink/whis/book/src/part5-cli/ch17-hotkeys.md

 # Chapter 17: Global Hotkeys

 Global hotkeys let Whis listen for key combinations system-wide, even when the app isn't focused.
-Press `Ctrl+Shift+R` anywhere—browser, terminal, IDE—and start recording.
+Press `Ctrl+Alt+W` anywhere—browser, terminal, IDE—and start recording.
 This chapter explores how Whis implements cross-platform hotkeys using two different approaches: `rdev` for Linux and `global-hotkey` for Windows/macOS.

 ## The Challenge